InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/index.md

 title: Examples
 ---

-These examples demonstrate how to use **itk.js** to create an interactive web app to provide scientific insights into your spatial data.
+These examples demonstrate how to use **itk-wasm** to create an interactive web app to provide scientific insights into your spatial data.

 Start with the **Getting Started** *Hello World!* example.